saidlm/twamp_responder/README.md

 ```

 ### Network ports
 The responder is by default configured to uses two type of network ports.
 It can be configured in twamp-server.conf.
+If the default configuration of twampd is changed it is neccessary to change also expose ports in Dockerfile.twamp and port forwarding configuration docker-compose.yml

 The default configuration is:
 | Port Number | Description